Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: Conclusion and outlook

-Lastly, we investigated the issues of causality and stability in the first-order relativistic MHD based on the analytic solutions.
-We showed that the Alfven and magneto-sonic velocities are less than the speed of light and that the first-order corrections always act as damping effects in the fluid rest frame.
+Last, we investigated the issues of causality and stability in the first-order relativistic MHD based on the analytic solutions.
+We showed that the Alfv\'{e}n and magnetosonic velocities are less than the speed of light and that the first-order corrections always act as damping effects in the fluid rest frame.
 As mentioned in Sec.~\ref{sec:causal-stability}, these conditions are, however, not sufficient for the covariant stability, i.e., the stability in all the Lorentz frames.
-The main and general reason is that dissipative hydrodynamics exhibits acausal propagation across the forward light cone.
-Such acausal signals can be observed as unstable modes in the spacelike regions, indicating an imtimate connection between the issues of causality and stability.
-So far, the method of moment expansion, which leads to the Israel-Stewart theory, has been invoked in Refs.~\cite{Denicol:2018rbw, Denicol:2019iyh} to formulate causal and stable MHD (see also Ref.~\cite{Hattori:2022hyo} for a review).
-It is yet left as an open question to formulate covariantly stable MHD based on the magnetic-flux conservation (cf. Sec.~\ref{s2}).
+The main and general reason is that dissipative hydrodynamics exhibits acausal propagation across the forward light cone {(even though phase velocities appearing in the ideal order are subluminal)}.
+Such acausal signals can be observed as unstable modes in the spacelike regions, indicating an intimate connection between the issues of causality and stability.
+So far, the method of moment expansion, which leads to the Israel-Stewart theory, has been invoked in Refs.~\cite{Denicol:2018rbw, Denicol:2019iyh} to formulate causal and stable MHD (see also Refs.~\cite{Hattori:2022hyo} for a review). { Linear stability analyses in the fluid rest frame were performed for the Israel-Stewart extension \cite{Biswas:2020rps} and for a general matching condition \cite{Armas:2022wvb}.
+One of the open issues in these stability analyses is solution searches at a general angle other than $\theta=0$ and $\pi/2$.
+Applying our method, one could obtain stronger constraints on transport coefficients for stability and causality discussed in Refs.~\cite{Biswas:2020rps, Armas:2022wvb}.
+The breakdown of the momentum expansion discussed in our paper may also affect the stability and causality conditions. } It is yet left as an open question to formulate covariantly stable MHD based on the magnetic-flux conservation (cf. Sec.~\ref{s2}).
 Other future works include computation of the transport coefficients (see \cite{Hattori:2016cnt, Hattori:2016lqx, Hattori:2017qih, Li:2017tgi, Fukushima:2017lvb, Kurian:2018dbn, Li:2018ufq, Fukushima:2019ugr, Astrakhantsev:2019zkr, Fukushima:2021got, Peng:2023rjj} for recent studies).
 These developments will promote further numerical studies \cite{Inghirami:2016iru, Inghirami:2019mkc, Nakamura:2022idq, Nakamura:2022wqr, Nakamura:2022ssn}.

-\acknowledgments We thank Yihui Tu, Shi Pu, and Dong-Lin Wang for useful discussions.
-This work is partially supported by the JSPS KAKENHI under grant Nos.
-20K03948 and 22H01216, and the start-up Grant No. XRC-23112 of Fuzhou University.
+\acknowledgments We thank Yi-hui Tu, Shi Pu, and Dong-Lin Wang for useful discussions.
+This work is partially supported by the JSPS KAKENHI under Grants No. 20K03948 and No. 22H01216, and the start-up Grant No. XRC-23112 of Fuzhou University.

-\section{inequalities}
+\section{INEQUALITIES}